If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 This means that if you separate anyone can use snack or meal credits on their own.
 Also, any member of the party can have their band scanned to when it comes time to “pay” with your credits.
 You may want to check out this post with tips and tricks for making the most of the Dining Plan.

 12) Sometimes we stay in the same room with a grandparent or friend who wants to make charges back to their own credit card with their MagicBand.

 A Cast Member at your resort’s front desk can link a particular MagicBand to a credit card that’s different from what’s on file for your room charges.
 We have done this often and it has been successful on all but one trip.

-I hope these tips help you get the most out of your MagicBands on your next visit to Walt Disney World.
+I hope these MagicBand tips help you have a great experience on your next visit to Walt Disney World.
 If you have any questions, leave a comment below or feel free to send me a message on The Frugal South’s Facebook page!